-When you meet with us to discuss a new project we’re all at the beginning of a journey together, and we want to make that journey as smooth as possible for you.
+When you meet with us to discuss a new project we’re all at the beginning of a journey together.
+We want to make that journey as smooth as possible for you.
 Whether the scale of the project is a month, or a year, we like to stick to roughly the same simple process each time to ensure that we’re working at our most efficient for you.

-We pride ourselves on our flexibility from client to client and project to project but, by taking each step logically, there’s far less margin for error and misunderstanding on either side.
+We pride ourselves on our flexibility from client to client and project to project.
+With this said, by taking each step logically, there’s far less margin for error and misunderstanding on either side.
 We like to do this by using our 8 step plan.
 So, how does it work?

 Step one: Project scope